 - Stay away from people who are power-drunk or have fragile egos especially if you have a mind of your own.
 Stay in environments that will edify you not the ones that will bring you down.

 - Gods power in making otherwise negative decisions turn for your good.
-Lets face the fact, Esther and Vashti were both married to a toxic but powerful man.
+Let’s face the fact, Esther and Vashti were both married to a toxic but powerful man.
 They probably both didn’t have a choice (this is contestable).
 Wisdom and God helps to turn an otherwise negative situation for your good.
-Look, Wisdom is profitable to direct all.. sometimes i look at being Nigerian at this time to being in a not so good situation (perspectives i know) but making the best out of being Nigerian instead if complaining, ranting and just giving negative vibes is what i try to do. so why not look for ways to use what you have for something positive like Esther did..
+Look, Wisdom is profitable to direct all.. sometimes I look at being Nigerian at this time to being in a not so good situation (perspectives I know) but making the best out of being Nigerian instead of complaining, ranting and just giving negative vibes is what I try to do. so why not look for ways to use what you have for something positive like Esther did..
 How?
 Wisdom.

-- We gain favor by being obedient.
-Its just a rule of life.
+- We gain favour by being obedient.
+It’s just a rule of life.
 Obedience is better than sacrifice.

-- Lets flip the script a little.
-What if the king had every right to summon her to his party, In this scenario, Queen V dishonored her husband.
+- Let’s flip the script a little.
+What if the king had every right to summon her to his party, In this scenario, Queen V dishonoured her husband.

 - As Christians, when making decisions, start with God before you move on to the council of men.
 Always ask for what God thinks before consulting with any man.

-- As Christians, our lives is on blast for the world to see, judge, blast and emulate.
+- As Christians, our lives are on blast for the world to see, judge, blast and emulate.

 In conclusion, Maybe we shouldn’t feel bad for queen V, who knows maybe after she left the king, she found a man who valued her guts, beauty and brain..
 (I really hope she did) yea, not a man whose story we know about but a man she was happier with..
-Esther became stuck with a husband she could only see once in a year.. lol.. another back story i created but if this is true then queen V didn’t loose much.
+Esther became stuck with a husband she could only see once in a year. lol. another back story I created but if this is true then queen V didn’t lose much.
 In this way, God would have worked for her good.
 If it didn’t work out this way for her then I have no comment..
 We’ll ask God in heaven.

-The difference between this earthly king and our heavenly father is that he always gives us a second, third, fourth and multiple chances.. no matter how many times we’ve said no to his call, disobeyed or ignored him.
+The difference between this earthly king and our heavenly father is that our heavenly father always gives us a second, third, fourth, multiple and unlimited chances. no matter how many times we’ve said no to his call, disobeyed or ignored him.
 He never ignores, discards nor casts us away.
-His grace is ever sufficient and his love is all-encompassing… (both male and female alike.
-That’s my ultimate takeout from this chapter.
-Whats yours?
+His grace is ever sufficient and his love is all-encompassing… (both male and female so some people don’t feel left out).